Tableau charts: Bump chart

 Right click on the axis >> Edit axis.. >> select Reversed under Scale.

 See the resulting chart.
 (With ranks, arranged accordingly).

 Select the Second chart and change the chart type to a Circle, make sure the First chart remains to be a Line.

 Drag, the field Sub-category to the color tab under the marks card for both the charts.

 Select the second chart (Circles).
-Drag calculated field Rank to the Label tab, Open the Label tab and align the labels to the center.
+Drag calculated field Rank to the Label tab, Open the Label tab and align the labels to the middle center.
 See below.

 Doing some formatting and editing we've.